Tier 2 Certificate of Sponsorship

-It is also the method by which the Home Office can control how many foreign workers a license holder can sponsor in any given year.
+It is the way in which the Home Office can control how many non-EU workers a license holder can sponsor in any given year.

-Where does the COS fit into the whole sponsorship process?
+Where does the CoS fit into the sponsorship process?

-Westkin can assist with project management of the advertisements.
+Westkin can assist with project managing the RLMT and selection of SOC codes.

 2. Sponsorship Licence

-As part of our services, we will complete all necessary forms, prepare them for submission, advise you as to the most appropriate supporting documents, and ensure that these are all submitted.
-Although not strictly necessary, we insist, in addition, on preparing a detailed cover letter, explaining the application and referring to the supporting documents in relation to the rules and guidance.
+As part of our services, we will complete all necessary forms, prepare them for submission, advise you as to the most appropriate supporting documents, and guide you on submitting them before the deadline.

 Just to give you an idea of the timescales involved, we estimate at the time of writing that it should take 2 – 8 weeks for the application to be processed by the Home Office.
-Please note the reason the processing times vary is that the Home Office ensure they are protected with any complex issues and processing times.
+Please note the reason the processing times vary is that the Home Office may carry out a compliance visit before deciding the licence application.

 3. Certificate of Sponsorship

-Only then comes the CoS, Once the firm has been registered as a licenced sponsor, we must apply for a ‘restricted’ or ‘unrestricted’ Certificate of Sponsorship (CoS) and then assign it to the employee.
+After the licence has been approved, the company can deal with the relevant ‘restricted’ or ‘unrestricted’ Certificate of Sponsorship (CoS) to request and assign it to the proposed employee.

-Please also note the introduction of the government skill set fee, which is payable at this stage.
+Please also note the CoS assigning fee and the government Immigration Skills Charge (“ISC”), is payable at this stage.

 4. Tier 2 visa application

-Once the CoS has been issued, the prospective employee will then need to make the Tier 2 General Visa application.
+Once the CoS has been assigned, the prospective employee will then need to make the Tier 2 General Visa application.
 We will of course advise them and prepare the entire visa application.

 As discussed, please find below the link to the Standard Occupational Classification (SOC) Codes that are listed by the UKVI, please note that the job role that we select shall have to at minimum NQF Level 6 or above and this can be found at the Immigration Rules Appendix J Table 2: codes of practice for skilled work.